selesele/csc4010-proglang-scheme-project/README.md

 # CSC 4010 Scheme Project

-# Project Parts
+# Project Components
 * String Search

-First, a sublist matcher.
-Then, a line-grep.
+End result: a simple list-grepping tool.

 * LL Parser Generator

-We'll have a skeleton to start with.
+We have forgone the skeleton and are developing the PREDICT set generator from the ground up.